1. Ignore the prophets of doom — they are always with us and usually wrong.

 2. Make sure your children have adequate insurance.
 It’s much more affordable than having to rescue them.

 Your retirement plans can be going fine until an emergency occurs in the lives of one of your children, and you are called upon to help out.
 The cost could be many thousands of dollars.
-It’s much better to plan for this possibility by making sure your children and their partners, if any, have adequate life, TPD and income insurance.
+It’s much better to plan for this possibility by making sure your children and their partners, if any, have adequate life insurance, TPD and income protection.

 3. Understand compounding: appreciate that the rate of return your portfolio achieves is a major factor in how long your money lasts.